 Saidman DesignLaw Group, LLC

-Mr. Saidman is active in bar associations, including the Industrial Design Committee of the IPO, INTA’s Design Rights Committee, and AIPLA’s Industrial Designs Committee which he founded in 1989.
-He recently attended the 2016 AIPPI World Congress in Milan as a member of the Designs Study Group.
-He has testified before the House Judiciary Committee regarding the auto replacement parts bill.
+As an author and speaker, and in his private practice, Perry takes on many seemingly intractable design law issues of the day, including functionality, anticipation, obviousness, infringement and damages.
+He is very active in bar associations, including the Industrial Design Committee of the IPO where he has served as vice-chair, INTA’s Design Rights Committee, and AIPLA’s Industrial Designs Committee which he founded and chaired in 1989.
+He recently attended the 2016 AIPPI World Congress in Milan as a member of the Designs Study Group which led to passage of a resolution focusing on functionality and design rights.
+He has testified before the House Judiciary Committee of the U.S. Congress regarding the auto replacement parts bill.

 Full Bio: View/Download (PDF)